Linda0874/Linda0874/README.md

 - 🌱 I’m currently learning ..code.
 - 💞️ I’m looking to collaborate on .projects..
 - 📫 How to reach me ..more.
-- 😄 Pronouns: ...
   - ⚡ Fun fact: .music and dance..

 <!---
 Linda0874/Linda0874 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.